Tradenomiliitto/kehu/README.md

 Blog content is managed with Contentful headless CMS.

-### Localization
+## Localization

 [i18next](https://www.i18next.com/) internationalization framework is used for localization.
 Localization files are stored in _public/locales_ directory.

 In the private SPA section of the app [react-i18next](https://react.i18next.com/) is used and the localizations are extracted from the code using Babel plugin [babel-plugin-i18next-extract](https://i18next-extract.netlify.app/).
-The plugin is configured in _.babelrc_ file.
+Translation default values (i.e. `t("translation key", "default translation")`) are extracted to Finnish translations.
+The plugin is configured in _babel.config.json_ file and by default it is commented off since otherwise any change to default translation requires manual change in translation file.
+The best practise is

+- Finalize part of the application.
+- Uncomment plugin, run in and comment plugin again.
+- Finnish translations now match the code.
+Manually translate other languages.

 The public section of the app uses [i18next-http-middleware](https://github.com/i18next/i18next-http-middleware) and the translation keys are extracted from the pug-files either manually or using a helper script `extract-i18n-pug.sh` which creates a _dummy.js_ file.
 If that file is imported in _client/index.js_ file then Babel plugin extracts those keys as well.

-### Testing
+## Testing

 Unit tests are run with [Jest](https://jestjs.io).
 The unit test files are located within the source code files and they follow the `*.test.js` naming convention.